Latin for Children C

 - The course is geared toward rising 6th–7th graders.
 We recommend rising 8th graders consider our upper-school Latin 1 course, which is targeted at rising 7th–9th graders and progresses at a faster pace.

 - When considering whether this course is a good fit for your student, please keep in mind that in addition to readiness for the course content, students should be developmentally prepared to engage in a 6th- to 7th-grade corporate learning environment.
-If your student is outside the target grade range for this class, or if you have further questions about placement, please contact us.
+If your student is outside the target grade range for this class, or if you have further questions, read more about the Latin placement process here.

 “My son gained a renewed love of Latin and a desire to go on.
 He had plans to stop after this year and now plans to continue Latin study.
 The instructor gave him special attention in an area of weakness.
 He also liked the social element and a chance to witness that others his age were Latin students.
 My son says the class was perfect!” —Scholé Academy Latin for Children C Parent